dalaing/cofun/blog/drafts/coproducts_for_free_and_products_for_cofree.md

 This is increases the scope for reuse and decreases the scope for writing misbehaving code, and I'm a fan of both of those.

 I'm still interested in how to do better with the "Data types a la carte" machinery.
+With the current machinery, we need to make sure that our `Sum`s and `Product`s have the same components in the same order.
+It feels like it should be possible to do significantly better than this, such that:

+* the components are guaranteed to be unique and the order doesn't matter (effectively a Set)
+    * this should also deal with the current problem of asymmetry
+* if the `Sum` components are a subset of the `Product` components we can automatically create a `Pairing` from the `Pairing`s between the components.

+I'll probably tinker with this eventually, but if someone gets there before I do I'll be pretty grateful.

 I'm also curious about whether we can [go even further than Sum and Product](http://stackoverflow.com/a/21395817), although I'm still not clear on how far that can be pushed in this context to make things more useful.

 So far, none of the interpreters we've defined have done any IO.
 The next post will look at our options for dealing with effects in our DSLs and interpreters.